25 Nov 2021

 What does this mean?

-As you’re probably aware already, 2019 – 2020 is set to be a year of major reform in the world of energy.
-What should you be focussed on?
-Below we’ve complied the Top 5 to watch this year.
+As you may be aware, 2022 is set to be another year of major reform in the world of energy.
+We have compiled the Top 4 items to watch out for this year.

 - Code Governance Reform